Defining what Maven does is very difficult.

 </dependency>

-When we run “mvn clean install”, we are executing the complete maven build life cycle.
+we finish the whole maven build life cycle.

 - Validate